-One of the great privileges for any resident in Moray Speyside is to share with the world our regions beauty and diversity.
+One of the great privileges for any resident in Moray Speyside is to share with the world, and those planning to visit Moray, the beauty and diversity of our region.

-Vibrant colours, sandy beaches and breath-taking views await you in Moray – and the best of food and the finest of whisky, to give you renewed purpose throughout your stay.
+Vibrant colours, sandy beaches and breathtaking views await you when you visit Moray – and the best of food and the finest of whisky to give you renewed purpose throughout your stay.

 The Discover Moray Speyside visitor guide reveals the true glory and character of Moray life and landscape.